The HTML Intro Course contains 5 Code Avengers' online

 Intellectual property is important to recognize and you can easily fail assessments or get in trouble at work for stealing images from people- especially if you make money from it.

-What constitutes intellectual property?
+?
 They are ideas, and the creations or products made from those ideas.
 Intellectual property belongs to the person who thought them, (or the company that person works for).

 A famous example of a fight over intellectual property is depicted in the movie The Social Network (2010), which talks about the beginning of Facebook and a real-life lawsuit filed against it's creator Mark Zuckerburg for stealing the Winklevoss twin's social media idea.
 Zuckerburg was hired to make a facebook-like website for them and instead made his own.
 Other lawsuits were involved, but in February 2008 they settled in an agreement reportedly valued at US$65 million.